 NHMRC Administering Institutions Partner Waiver

-NHMRC Approved Administering Institutions that are primarily involved in delivering health policy and/or health services are permitted to be named as a partner organisation on applications, provided they obtain a waiver from NHMRC.
+NHMRC Approved Administering Institutions (Administering Institutions) cannot be named as a partner on a Partnership Project application unless they obtain a waiver from NHMRC.

 Documentation to Apply for a Partnership Projects 2015 round